All Episodes

 And it was one of the characters that they've used in their Miller campaign for months.

-And all a guy said in his one second ads, he was seated someplace recognizable to people who've seen the previous ads.
+And all a guy said in his one second ads, he was seated someplace that's recognizable to people who've seen the previous ads.

-He just shouts, High Life!
+He just shouts, High Life.

 It's Miller High Life.